 5 Ways Automation Supports Operational Resilience

-“Resilience” is a hot buzzword in supply chains, thanks to COVID-19.
+“Resilience” is a hot buzzword in supply chains, thanks to rapidly changing dynamics in the industry.
 With disruptions top of mind, many companies are looking for solutions that bolster their warehousing and distribution centers’ (DCs) ability to withstand the unexpected and recover quickly.
 That’s where automated warehousing technologies can help.
 Here are five ways automation supports operational resilience.

 1. Automation enables network adaptability.
 Whether a disruption is caused by a weather event—like a hurricane or tornado, a labor strike, or a global pandemic—warehouses and DCs equipped with automation can rapidly reallocate inventory and operations across their network.